-The solution’s reporting feature is also complicated and needs some patience to request reports, which is not productive.
-The user interface could also use some work to make it a bit more modern as it looks rather outdated compared with its competitors.
+The solution’s reporting feature is complicated and needs the patience to request reports, which is not productive.
+The user interface could also use some work to make it a bit more modern, as it looks slightly outdated compared with its competitors.

-As for the learning curve, some would describe it as easy, and some describe it as moderate, but it’s definitely not as intuitive as something like Trello, and anyone with prior experience to a similar solution will find it easier to get used to it than someone who has never dealt with a similar one.
+Some would describe it as easy for the learning curve, and some describe it as moderate.
+Still, it’s not as intuitive as Trello.
+However, anyone with prior experience with a similar solution will find it easier to get used to it than someone who has never dealt with a similar one.

-- Business – Costs $25/user/month – offers dashboards, charts, analytics, workflow automation, task progress & activity log, custom branding, reports, and more.
+- Business – Costs $32/user/month – offers unlimited users, dashboards, charts, analytics, workflow automation, task progress & activity log, custom branding, reports, and more.

-ActiveCollab is a powerful management tool that helps startups and small teams organize and streamline their workflow.
+ActiveCollab is a powerful project management software for startups and small teams.
+It helps them organize and streamline their workflow.

-You can also add reminders to your tasks and share files with your teams.
+Also, you can add reminders to your tasks and share files with your teams.
 You can view your tasks in Column view, list view, or Gantt-like view.
-Time tracking can be done with their stopwatch, and you can generate reports for the open tasks.
+Time tracking can be done with their stopwatch, and you can generate reports for open tasks.

-Unfortunately, it lacks sub-tasks and task dependencies, which are quite useful especially when handling large projects.
-There is also no issue tracking.
+Unfortunately, it lacks sub-tasks and task dependencies, which are helpful, especially when handling large projects.
+Unfortunately, there is also no issue tracking.

 ActiveCollab offers integrations with many third-party solutions such as Google Drive, Slack, Zapier, Asana, and more.

-While not a deal-breaker, it’s unfortunate that users can change tags from the projects page and instead have to go into each individual project to edit the tags.
+While not a deal-breaker, it’s unfortunate that users can change tags from the projects page instead of going into each project to edit the tags.

 ActiveCollab could’ve benefited from a check-in/check-out feature, too.

-ActivCollab used to cost $6.25/user/month and this gave you unlimited projects, tasks, and time records, plus all their other features.
+ActivCollab Pro Plan costs $7/user/month, and this gave you unlimited projects, tasks, and time records, plus all their other features.
 This plan gives you the ability to add unlimited users.

-Nifty is a project Management tool is gradually rising to the top.
-The solution provides its users with some useful features that enable smoother collaboration and better efficiency which add up to better project management.
+Nifty is a project management tool that is gradually rising to the top.
+It provides users with valuable features that enable smoother collaboration and better efficiency, leading to better project management.

-The Kanban board view allows users to categorize the tasks according to the progress done on them (New Tasks, In progress, and Completed), and the visual overview will enable managers to see the tasks deadlines and milestones in a glance.
+The Kanban board view allows team members to categorize the tasks according to their progress (New Tasks, In progress, and Completed).
+In addition, the visual overview will enable managers to see the deadlines and milestones of the tasks at a glance.

-Users can filter task by user or milestones, and managers can assign team members to each task and control notifications.
+Users can filter tasks by user or milestones, and managers can assign team members to each task and control notifications.
 File storage is available for spreadsheets, code, images, videos, audios, and presentations.

-Nifty offers integrations with Google Drive and Google Calendar with integration to Slack currently on the works.
+Nifty project management tool offers integrations with Google Drive and Google Calendar with integration to Slack currently in the works.

-Unfortunately, being a relatively new player to the field means that Nifty is still a work in progress and lacks some essential features such as Gantt Charts, an activity dashboard, task priority, and task progress.
+Unfortunately, being a relatively new player in the field means that Nifty is still a work in progress and lacks essential features such as Gantt Charts, an activity dashboard, task priority, and task progress.

-Multi-factor authentication is missing, which could level up their security if added.
-They do encrypt their sensitive data at rest, but this could still give users more peace of mind.
+- Multi-factor authentication is missing, which could level up their security if added.
+They encrypt their sensitive data at rest, but this could still give team members more peace of mind.

-- Standard – Costs $8/user/month – offers unlimited team members, projects, and guests.
+- Standard – Costs $8/user/month – offers unlimited users, projects, and guests.
 You also get 5GB space per member, live training, and priority support.